agohorel/aleph/docs/README.md

 Aleph uses p5's default 2D renderer as it's primary renderer to display the final image, but it creates spare 2D and 3D graphics buffers (renderers), allowing you to draw into offscreen buffers which ultimately get drawn back into the main 2D renderer.
 This enables you to combine 2D and 3D graphics within a single sketch.

-The reason Aleph's primary renderer is 2D and not 3D is that p5's 2D renderer has functionality that (at present) has not been implemented in their 3D (webgl based) renderer.
+The reason Aleph's primary renderer is not 3D is that p5's 2D renderer has functionality that (at present) has not been implemented in their 3D (webgl based) renderer.
 This way you get the best of both worlds - want to draw stuff in 3D but then apply p5's `copy()` function (for example), which only works in 2D?
 You can do that.
 Aleph also generates a spare offscreen 2D buffer for if you want to do things like paint an entire 2D canvas across a 3D model as a texture, for example.
-This spare 2D renderer is accessed by calling `_2D.` before any standard p5 function like `_2D.line()`, `_2D.fill()`, `_2D.background()`, etc. Check out the `mixed2D_3D.js` example sketch to see that in action.
+This spare 2D renderer is accessed by calling `_2D.` before any standard p5 function like `_2D.line()`, `_2D.fill()`, `_2D.background()`, etc. The 3D renderer is accessed in the same way, but with `_3D.` before p5 functions.
+Check out the `mixed2D_3D.js` example sketch to see some of this in action.
 If the concept of offscreen buffers is making you scratch your head, [check this example out](https://p5js.org/examples/structure-create-graphics.html).

 ### Built-in Objects: